Employment Discrimination-Equal Pay Act (30.010)

 Credentials/Documentation

 The EPA does not require aggrieved parties to file a charge of discrimination with EEOC before filing a private lawsuit.
-However, since many EPA claims also raise Title VII sex discrimination issues, it may be advisable to file a charge of discrimination under both laws within the appropriate time limit (see Deadlines).
-An allegation of unlawful employment practice(s) may be made in person or by mail.
-An allegation must be in writing, signed, and notarized (only when necessary to meet state or local requirements) or supported by an unsworn declaration in writing under penalty of perjury.
+However, since many EPA claims also raise Title VII sex discrimination issues, it may be advisable to file a charge of discrimination under both laws within the appropriate time limit (see section on Deadlines 095).
+An allegation of unlawful employment practice(s) may be made online, in person, by mail or by fax.
+An allegation must be in writing, signed, and/or notarized when necessary to meet state or local requirements.
 Charge forms (EEOC Form 5, Charge of Discrimination) are available to all persons from all field offices of the Commission.
-This program is excluded from coverage under OMB Circular No. A-87.
+Individuals may also consult EEOC's website at http://www.eeoc.gov/employees/howtofile.cfm for detailed information about filing a charge.
+Complaints against the Federal government should be filed at the relevant agency's EEO office.
+Each agency is required to post information about how to contact the agency's EEO office.
+Federal government applicants or employees should consult EEOC's website at http://www.eeoc.gov/federal/fed_employees/complaint_overview.cfm for details about filing an employment discrimination complaint against a federal agency.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 The EPA does not require aggrieved parties to file a charge of discrimination with EEOC before filing a private lawsuit.
-However, since many EPA claims also raise Title VII sex discrimination issues, it may be advisable to file a charge of discrimination under both laws within the appropriate time limit (see range of approval/disapporal times).
+However, since many EPA claims also raise Title VII sex discrimination issues, it may be advisable to file a charge of discrimination under both laws within the appropriate time limit (see section on the range of approval/disapproval times).
 A charge may be filed by any aggrieved individual, any individual on behalf of an aggrieved individual, or by any organization, i.e., labor union, association, legal representative, etc., either as an aggrieved entity or on behalf of an aggrieved individual.
-Charges may be filed either by mail or in person at the appropriate EEOC field office.
+Charges may be filed in person, by mail or by fax at the nearest EEOC field office.
+Complaints against the federal government should be filed at the relevant agency's EEO office.
+Each agency is required to post information about how to contact the agency's EEO office.

 Award Procedure